JCxYIS/UnityAndroidBluetooth/README.md

 ## Project Stucture
 - `UnityBluetoohArduino` Contains the simple arduino project, for testing send/write functions.
 - `UnityBluetooth-AndroidStudio` The Android Studio project, to write the android-specified code, and export the .jar plugin to integrate with unity. (the jar is under `./app/release`)
-- `UnityBluetooth-Unity` The Unity project, the jar and library is already here. *(You may just use this to build your unity app.)*
+- `UnityBluetooth-Unity` The Unity project, the jar and library is already here. *(You only need this to build your unity app.)*